tak-o-kat/go-lito/README.md

 It will look like the following:

 ```
+User=takokat
+...
 ExecStart=/home/tako/lito/lito daemon -s
 WorkingDirectory=/home/tako/lito
 ```

-Swap `tako` for your username.
+Swap `takokat` for your username.
 Save and exit!

 Next we will copy the lito.service to the systemd folder and reload the systemctl daemon